5OBHAN/Blog-Management-Restful-API/README.md

-# Blog Management Restful API
+# Blog Management RESTful API

 This is a RESTful API for managing blogs, built using Java.